eight04/linkify-plus-plus/README.md

 Linkify Plus Plus
 =================
-An user script which can linkify almost everything.
+An userscript which can linkify almost everything.
 Based on Linkify Plus.

 Features
 --------